catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.txt

 - audioslave sections missing maybe cause its an original and i used my own logic to strip the DD
 - medium bug: uncompressed ogg preview song has a diff name the wem original preview (not incl.ogg or _fixed)
 - big feature - slimdown/control DLC/ORIG packages (multiplatform)
+- big feature - For the tagging add the info to the Preview Image/Album Art

 dev issues:
 - Toolkit version flag does not sync to&from Github